VVEIRD/TabletopSoundboard/README.md

 To enable Spotify go to the Options Tab and enter your Client-Id and Client Secret from your Spotify-App.

 ![Enable Spotify](https://raw.githubusercontent.com/WElRD/Images/master/ESDSoundboardApp/Frontend-06-Spotify-Options.png)

+To create a spotify app, goto "https://developer.spotify.com/dashboard" and create an App.
+Name your app and select "Desktop App" From the dashboard goto the App and copy the Client ID and Secret.
+Goto "Edit Settings" and add the URL from "Redirect URL" to the whitelisted Redirect URIs.
+Scroll down to save.
+Then click on Login.